HumaticsLAB/SEAM-Match-RCNN/README.md

 SEAM Match-RCNN has been trained and test on MovingFashion and DeepFashion2 datasets.
 Follow the instruction to download and extract the datasets.

+We suggest to download dataset inside a folder called 'data'.

 ### MovingFashion